-The research focus of the Marine Geology department is centered on ecosystems and their initiation, development, and eventually also their decline across the last 20,000 years.
+The research focus of the Marine Geology Division is centered on ecosystems and their initiation, development, and eventually also their decline across the last 20,000 years.
 This timeframe spans the essential climate regimes, from the full glacial conditions during the last ice age to the warm interglacial conditions of the present.
 This is a timespan which was characterized by a massive sea-level rise, by strong temperature changes, and furthermore by the increase of the global human population, which alongside with increasing resource shortenings accounts for ongoing global change.

 For the marine environment these changes do not only signify a flooding of former terrestrial areas on the continent, but also result in a poleward advance of warm subtropical watermasses in high latitudes.
 These lead to drastic migrations of benthic ecosystems from low to higher latitudes.
 In particular, ecosystems which conquered areas in proximity to the poles had to face a pronounced seasonality (resulting from the earth’s inclined axes) and particular physical settings.